material-motion/material-motion/specifications/motion_family.md

-# Motion family
+# Motion library

-A **motion family** is a software library that includes one or more Plan and Performer implementations.
+A **motion library** is a software library that includes one or more Plan and Performer implementations.

-Motion families focus on motion for a **single element**.
+Motion libraries focus on motion for a **single element**.
 Use [Directors](directors.md) for motion concerning more than one element.

 ## Minimum requirements